by-jp/www.byjp.me/content/notes/twitter/10864940688/index.md

 - imported
 - from-twitter
 ---
 OH: "Nah, you minus it when it's a completely hot body and stuff."
-Prof. Bowley's thermodynamics/sex ed lectures no doubt\!
+Prof. Bowley's thermodynamics/sex ed lectures no doubt!